AdobeDocs/experience-manager-guides.en/help/product-guide/native-pdf/add-barcode.md

 To create a barcode using the map metadata:

+Use any metadata present in the `<topicmeta>` element of a DITA map to display as a barcode.
+Ensure to use the correct XPath.
+For example, you can add a `<resourceid>` in the `<topicmeta>` of a DITA map.

-Add a resource ID element to the DITA map.
-The resource ID serves as the main input to generate the barcode.
+In the following example, the resource ID serves as the main input to generate the barcode.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>